Achal1607/sql-validation/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### Add https://github.com/Achal1607/sql-validation-backend repo also to your local machine

 ## Available Scripts

 In the project directory, you can run:
+### 'npm install'
+  For installing all the packages
 ### `npm start`

 Runs the app in the development mode.<br />